master8848/Express-cli/README.md

 ## Contributing

-Keen on enhancing Kirimase?
+Keen on enhancing sksn?
 Contributions, bug reports, and feature requests are always welcome.
 Feel free to open an issue or submit a pull request.

 To run locally: